Lucy Culliton

 Australian rural culture has provided rich material for the painter whose tributes to the bakers, knitters and breeders competing in the Royal Easter Show brought her work to national attention.
 Putting down roots in the Monaro region in 2007, Culliton has found inspiration in the cultivated garden and its tapestry of weeds.
 An enthusiastic portraitist, she has also welcomed an expanding coterie of domestic and farm animals to her canvas.
 Meanwhile, the sleeping giant of the Australian landscape lies in wait for her brush.

-A graduate of the National Art School in Sydney, Culliton was recognised in a major survey at Mosman Art Gallery in 2014.
-Her work is held in the National Gallery of Australia, Art Gallery of New South Wales, Macquarie Bank and Parliament House collections.
-She is a regular exhibitor in leading public awards, winning the 2006 Portia Geach Memorial Award.
-Culliton is a regular finalist in the Archibald, Wynne and Sulman Prizes at the Art Gallery of NSW.
+A graduate of the National Art School in Sydney, Culliton was the subject of a major survey exhibition at Mosman Art Gallery in 2014.
+Her work is held in the collections of the National Gallery of Australia, Art Gallery of New South Wales, Macquarie Bank, and Parliament House.
+She is a regular finalist in several of Australia’s most prestigious art prizes, including the Archibald, Wynne, and Sulman Prizes at the Art Gallery of New South Wales.
+Most recently, she was awarded the Sulman Prize (2026) for her portrait of her dog, Toolah.
+Her accolades also include the Mosman Art Prize People’s Choice Award (2025), the Mosman Art Prize (2000), and the Portia Geach Memorial Award (2006).